| |

 New York, N.Y.
 10030

 Born out of a dispute between a Pastor and a Bishop, St. Mark's Methodist Episcopal Church was founded after splitting from Mother A.M.E.
 Zion Church, and was organized in June 1871 by the Reverend William F. Butler.
-The first location was Washington Hall on Broadway, between 37th and 38th Streets.
+The society's first location was Washington Hall on Broadway, between 37th and 38th Streets.
 In 1873, the congregation moved to 65 West 35th Street, purchasing the former Church of the Resurrection for $50,000.
 They would remain at this location for sixteen years.

-In 1889, the church purchased and moved to the former All Souls Church at 139 West 48th Street.
+In 1889, the congregation moved to the former All Souls Church at 139 West 48th Street.
 New growth in the membership caused the congregation to move in 1895 to the former St. John's Methodist Church at 231 West 53rd Street.
-As an outreach of St. Mark's, new churches were organized in other parts of the city, including Salem Methodist Episcopal Church and Brooks Memorial Church.
-During the pastorate of Dr. Brooks from 1897-1923, properties were purchased then subsequently sold to purchase a site facing St. Nicholas Avenue which cost $43,000.
-Groundbreaking ceremonies for the present facilities were held on October 22, 1922.
-The cornerstone was laid on September 9, 1924, and the church was dedicated on December 5, 1926. |
+During this time St. Mark's organized new churches in other parts of the city, including Salem Methodist Episcopal Church and Brooks Memorial M.E.
+Church.
+By the 1910s, the African-American community had begun to move from midtown to Harlem, and St. Mark's made plans to follow its members.
+During the pastorate of Dr. Brooks from 1897-1923, real estate properties were acquired and subsequently sold with the proceeds going toward the $43,000 cost of the current site.

 |